cbrownstein-lambda/lambda-docs-mkdocs/docs/education/large-language-models/k8s-ollama-llama-3-2.md

         In this tutorial, ollama will only use 1 GPU.

-## Deploy ollama in your Kubernetes cluster
+## Deploy Ollama in your Kubernetes cluster

-1. Start an ollama server in your Kubernetes cluster by running:
+1. Start an Ollama server in your Kubernetes cluster by running:

     ```bash
     k3s kubectl apply -f https://gist.githubusercontent.com/cbrownstein-lambda/123cdd1fb5134482a2e75d05ff087d89/raw/1d030438f0fd9e0b4d6df06be02679962b602159/ollama.yml
     ```

-1. In a few minutes, run the following command to verify that the ollama server is accepting connections and is using a GPU:
+1. In a few minutes, run the following command to verify that the Ollama server is accepting connections and is using a GPU:

     ```